pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 There is an issue with Autopilot because Drush or WP-CLI did not work as expected in the Dev or Autopilot environment.

-Drush or WP-CLI unable to execute on the “dev” or “autopilot” environment.
-To Run `terminus remote:drush $SITE.dev -- pml or terminus remote:wp $SITE.dev -- plugin list and check for unexpected output or errors. (or $SITE.autopilot for the autopilot env)
+Run `terminus remote:drush $SITE.dev -- pml` or `terminus remote:wp $SITE.dev -- plugin` to list and check for unexpected output or errors.
+Alternatively you can use the command `$SITE.autopilot` for the Autopilot environment

 ### Solution

 After diagnosing the problem, resolve the issue that is causing the fatal error on the Dev environment, then retry Autopilot.
-For additional help contact Support[/support] for assistance if the issue persists.
+For additional help contact Support[/support] for assistance.

 </Accordion>